What does the Progression of Alcoholism Look Like in the Average Alcoholic?

 Once you begin to develop a tolerance to alcohol, you start to enter the dependence stage.
 Now that your body has a tolerance it expects the alcohol at a certain time.
 You likely start drinking earlier in the day to compensate for the frustration that settles in during the afternoon.

 Oftentimes you begin to plan your day around when you’ll be able to have a drink.
-Maybe it’s a a drink or two with your lunch in the middle of the day or it’s a couple of beers with your coworkers after work.
+Maybe it’s a drink or two with your lunch in the middle of the day or it’s a couple of beers with your coworkers after work.
 Perhaps you stop in at the bar on the way home if you can’t wait.

 The dependence stage is when you might start to realize there is something abnormal about your drinking.
 Family, friends, and coworkers may begin to notice how often you focus on drinking.

 However, it is still easy to find excuses for a drink.
 Enough drinking takes place throughout the day in regular society to make it somewhat acceptable at this point.
-It’s more than average drinking but and you’re developing a dependence, but it’s simple to find ways to explain why you’re doing it.
+It’s more than average drinking but and you’re developing a dependency, but it’s simple to find ways to explain why you’re doing it.

 “If you had the stresses I did you would drink, too.”